sk8terboyz/Developer-Playground/README.md

      - Branches
         - This is a recreation I made following MrDoob's system (https://mrdoob.com/#/111/branching).
 Whenever the user clicks, a tree structure is created and branches are created continuously until it dies out.
 I have added a "Switch-Up" button to change the background color of the canvas and an adjustable slider to change the speed of the branches (currently the slider is not working).
         - Currently the branching logic works just fine, but the styling is all messed up because it was originally made to be its own page and not with a navbar or anything, so I need to fix these issues.
+    - Bezier Curve
+        - This project is going to be used to help me complete the popcorn game.
+The bezier curve is the basic functionality of creating a changeable curve with JS.
+I am following this tutorial: https://www.youtube.com/watch?v=7adUs4o2_JM made by user Qixotl LFC on YouTube.
 - Finished Projects

 ### Potential Ideas: